picking wasabi leaves and stems

-Fresh Wasabi is an essential ingredient in Japanese cuisine.
-It is a rare condiment to be found.
-However, this fiery and zingy herb is being grown commercially in County Armagh, Northern Ireland for the first time by Wasabi Crop.
-This venture was set up by Dr Sean Kitson and his son Zak (it was Zak’s idea to grow Wasabi) to produce wasabi plants in order to produce rhizomes.
-Over the past few years, we have had several newspaper articles, TV and radio appearances about growing fresh Wasabi on the island of Ireland.
-We have been busy promoting fresh Wasabi which is considered one of the world’s most expensive crops.
-Our ultimate goal is to export our wasabi rhizomes to Japan.
+Fresh wasabi, a pivotal ingredient in Japanese cuisine, is traditionally a rarity outside its native land.
+Yet, this spicy and vibrant herb is now being cultivated commercially in County Armagh, Northern Ireland, by Wasabi Crop.
+This innovative venture, initiated by Dr Sean Kitson and inspired by his son Zak, focuses on nurturing wasabi plants to produce valuable rhizomes.
+Over recent years, our efforts have been highlighted in numerous newspaper articles and media appearances across TV and radio, showcasing the cultivation of fresh wasabi on the island of Ireland.
+We are actively promoting this crop, known as one of the world’s most expensive, aiming to export our wasabi rhizomes to Japan.

 Fresh Wasabi grown in County Armagh

 During one of our promotional trips, we showcased our large wasabi plants at the London Produce Show to give other traders opportunities to sample the fresh wasabi leaves and stems.
-After the show, we left one of the wasabi plants at the Grosvenor House Hotel where it was shown off to both the clients and chefs who were fascinated by it.
+After the show, we left one of the wasabi plants at the Grosvenor House Hotel, where it was shown off to both the clients and chefs, who were fascinated by it.

 The amazing fact about Wasabi is that it has bacterial properties and is extremely rich in antioxidants that can help boost the body’s immune system by removing harmful toxins.